gabboraron/Plague-Inc/readme.md

 - researched for methods which are used to compare epidemics like this situation
 - created the simulation

-Let's see a possible usage of this program, please watch this short video on YouTube about a possible use case:
+Let's see a possible usage of this program, please watch this short video on YouTube about a possible use case *(2 min)*:

 [![A Lassa-fever story](readme_design/lassa_story.png)](https://www.youtube.com/watch?v=KxBMI9pYklE)